 9. Doing back the day after arm day.

-Narrow Grip Pull-Ups with weight vest.
-This version is found in our Miltary Challenge 2.
-Admission is open and we start July 12th.
+Narrow Grip Pull-Ups with weight vest, found in our Miltary Trainer.

 10. Not extending your arms completely during pull-downs.